Marc J. Friedman, MD

 Dr. Friedman is a graduate of Princeton University and Cornell University Medical School.

-Dr. Friedman has organized the American Academy of Orthopaedic Surgeons annual instructional Course on treatment of anterior cruciate ligament (ACL) injuries from 1992-1996.
-Also, Dr. Friedman was the Sports Medicine Fellowship Director at the Southern California Orthopedic Institute.
-He is chairman of the Education Committee of the Arthroscopy Association of North America 1997-1999.
+Dr. Friedman has organized the American Academy of Orthopaedic Surgeons annual instructional course on the treatment of anterior cruciate ligament (ACL) injuries from 1992 from 1996.
+Also, Dr. Friedman was the sports medicine fellowship director at Southern California Orthopedic Institute.
+He was chairman of the Education Committee of the Arthroscopy Association of North America from 1997 to 1999.

 He is board-certified by the American Board of Orthopaedic Surgery and is a fellow in the Arthroscopy Association of North America, the International Knee Society, and the American Orthopedic Society of Sports Medicine.

 Dr. Friedman served as a physician specialist for the 1994 Olympic Games for soccer.
 He has published numerous sports medicine articles, co-edited the book "Prosthetic Ligament Reconstruction of the Knee," and lectures extensively both nationally and internationally, including live surgical demonstrations in Europe.
 He is presently involved in a multi-center FDA study of a meniscus replacement technique.